 In response, several lawsuits challenged the validity of this new “excise tax” because the Washington state constitution bars an income tax, and a tax on capital gains is generally considered a tax on income under federal and state tax principles.
 These lawsuits (and related decisions) ultimately produced the Supreme Court decision.

-There are numerous exemptions (meaning gain from the sale of certain capital assets is not subject to this new tax) in the excise tax, including gains from the sale of:
+There are numerous exemptions and deductions to consider, meaning gain from the sale of certain capital assets is not subject to this new tax.
+Examples include gains from the sale of:

 Gain from the sale of tangible personal property is allocated to Washington state if the property is located in the state.
 Gain from the sale of tangible personal property not located in Washington state at the time of sale can still be allocated to Washington state if the property was located in Washington state at any time during the taxable year, the taxpayer was a Washington state resident at the time of the sale or exchange, and the gain is not subject to tax from another taxing jurisdiction.
 A credit is allowed against the B&O tax for any excise tax owed from the same sale.

-Only individual Washington state residents are generally subject to this new tax.
+Individual Washington state residents are generally subject to this new tax.
 This includes individuals allocated a share of long-term capital gain from a pass-through or disregarded entity, such as a partnership, S corporation, grantor trust, or limited liability company taxed as one of the former.
-Taxpayers owing tax under this new legislation will be subject to a new tax filing regime with the Washington State Department of Revenue.
+Nonresident taxpayers can also be subject to this tax for sales of tangible personal property allocated to Washington state.
+Taxpayers owing tax under this new legislation will be subject to a new tax filing regime with the Washington State Department of Revenue (WA DOR).

 This article is provided for general informational purposes only.
 It is not legal, accounting or other professional advice, as it does not address any individual facts, circumstances or concerns.
 Before making personal or business related decisions, please consult with appropriate legal, accounting or other qualified professionals.